B3rse/qparse/README.md

 # QPARSE

 **QPARSE** is a Python program (Python v.
-2.7) that allows to search for *exact* or *degenerate* putative patterns associated with the formation of four-stranded non-canonical nucleic-acids structures (quadruplex or PQS) and multimeric quadruplex structures (MPQS) [[1](#references), [2](#references)].
+2.7) that allows to search for *exact* or *degenerate* putative patterns associated with the formation of four-stranded non-canonical nucleic-acids structures (quadruplex or PQS) and multimeric quadruplex structures [[1](#references), [2](#references)].

-The tool can also assess the symmetrical properties of the linking loops to evaluate the potential of longer loops (>= 6 nt) to form stem-loop structures that stabilize the quadruplex [[2](#references), [3](#references)].
+The tool can assess the symmetrical properties of the linking loops to evaluate the potential of longer loops (>= 6 nt) to form stem-loop structures that stabilize the quadruplex [[2](#references), [3](#references)].

-QPARSE exploits an exhaustive graphs-based algorithm that allows to model all the possible PQS patterns considering all the combinations of islands that are detected based on the specified parameters.
+QPARSE exploits an exhaustive graphs-based algorithm that allows to model all the possible patterns considering all the combinations of islands that are detected based on the specified parameters.

 ### Features: